kukuri3/gyogan_hosei/README.md

 I made this program for correcting distortion of a cheap fisheye lens (olympus BCL-0980).
 Drag and drop source jpg file(s), You will get corrected file(s) at the same directory of source files.

+You may apply this program other fisyeye lens by changing parameter D and R.